 Future years promise additional high rise construction and a growing number of retail and dining options catering to the residents and professionals in the area.

-Data sourced from MLS Pin on single family and condo properties over $1 million.
+Data sourced from MLS Pin on single family and condo properties sold in 2021 over $2 million.

 Chic New American bistro in the Ritz-Carlton draws a bustling crowd with a modern menu & cocktails.